aezeleu/loghi/README.md

 The script will:
 1. Process each subdirectory in the input directory
 2. Run the HTR pipeline on each subdirectory's images
-3. Move the resulting page files to the output directory
+3. Convert XML files to text using xml2text.sh
+4. Add date-time stamps to output filenames
-4. Organize results by adding the subdirectory name as a prefix
+5. Organize results in the output directory
+6. Optionally remove processed directories from the input location

 ## XML to Text Conversion